abutunde/Loan-Performance-Analysis/README.md

 ### Data Sources

-Loan Data: The primary dataset used for this analysis is the 'QWE_Loan_Data' file, containing detailed information about each loan application by the company.
+Loan Data: The primary dataset used for this analysis is the 'QWE_RAW_DATA' file, containing detailed information about each loan application by the company.

 ### Tools
 - Microsoft Excel